Winnipeg

 2010

-Programs that premiered this year include Pitchin' In (January, on Food Network Canada), Winnipeg Comedy Festival (January, on CBC), Keep Your Head Up, Kid: The Don Cherry Story (March, on CBC), Rocket Booster Rescue (June, on History Television & National Geographic International), Rags to Red Carpet (July, on CosmoTV/W) The Opener (August, on Food Network Canada), Princess (September, on Slice), Men with Brooms (October, on CBC) and Surviving the Future (October, on CBC).
+Frantic productions: Pitchin’ In (Food Network), Winnipeg Comedy Festival (CBC), Keep Your Head Up, Kid: The Don Cherry Story (CBC), Rocket Booster Rescue (History Television & National Geographic International), Rags to Red Carpet (CosmoTV/W), The Opener (Food Network), Princess (Slice), Men with Brooms (CBC) and Surviving the Future (CBC) all go to air.

 2009